anroysko/path-optimizer-site/doc/usage.md

 Clicking "Save Map" saves your changes.
 "Optimize" adds the minimum number of roads required to connect all cities.
 "Clear Paths" clears all paths from the map.

+If you edit the grid, but don't save, the page will prompt you about unsaved changes when leaving.

 Note that the problem is NP-complete.
 The algorithm used is parameterized on the number of cities, in particular, it's running time is `O(3^k n)`, where n is the number of hexes on the map.
 Therefore having too many cities can cause the calculation to never finish.
 About 14 should be the highest feasible amount.

-### Information-tab
+### Properties
+The Properties-tab displays two cards, one displaying the map's properties, and the other allowing you to delete the map.
+The delete-card is visible only if you have owner permissions on the map.

-The Information-tab displays the name, width and height of the map.
-If you have edit permission on the map, you can additionally edit these values.
+If you have edit permissions on the map, the properties-card will appear as a form, where you can edit the values, and then submit.

+If you have owner permisions on the map, you can click the "Delete"-button to permanently delete the map.

 ### Share-tab
 The share tab is only visible if you are the owner of the map.